Becoming an Optician in Texas

 |College Station-Bryan, TX||40||$16.29||$33,890||$23,970||$26,980||$30,800||$38,360||$51,470|

 |Corpus Christi, TX||120||$14.46||$30,090||$21,240||$23,410||$28,790||$35,710||$39,740|

 |San Antonio-New Braunfels, TX||470||$15.57||$32,390||$21,610||$25,010||$29,450||$38,020||$48,970|

 Working as an Optician in Texas

 Opticians most often work in optometry practices.
-They assist patients with prescriptions, lenses and frames.
+They assist patients with prescriptions, lenses, and frames.
 An optician may also be hired by any type of retail store that sells frames and fills optometry prescriptions.
-Less often, opticians work in doctors’ offices and other medial settings.
+Less often, opticians work in doctors’ offices and other medical settings.
 They may also be hired by medical laboratories.
-The biggest number of opportunities for opticians in the state will be in and around the large cities, like Houston, San Antonio, Dallas, Austin and El Paso.
+The biggest number of opportunities for opticians in the state will be in and around large cities, like Houston, San Antonio, Dallas, Austin, and El Paso.

 - Amarillo, TX

 - Beaumont-Port Arthur, TX